Look for Your Own

 Look for Your Own (Ищи своих, Ishchi Svoikh) is an Internet project created on the initiative of the Ministry of Internal Affairs of Ukraine to identify captured or killed soldiers of the Russian army during the Russian invasion of Ukraine in 2022.
+It was launched with the website domain name 200rf.com and currently operates as a Telegram channel.

 Project

 According to the creators, the project is designed to allow Russian citizens to find their relatives who were sent to the war in Ukraine by the Russian government and learn about their fate.
 The project was incentivized by the fact that Russia's Ministry of Defense has given no details of any military losses at first and has omitted the actual number of dead and captured Russian soldiers on the territory of Ukraine later.
 Russia has also been ignoring Ukraine's requests for a mission to transfer the corpses to Russia.
 It is also believed that the site aims to undermine the morale and support for the war in Russia.

 The name of the site references the military code Cargo-200 that was used by the Soviet military for corpses being flown back from the war in Afghanistan in the 1980s.
 The term can also be read as a reference to the horror film under the same title.

 "Look for Your Own" is posted on the official website, as well as in the Telegram channel.
 As of 3 March, the channel had 700,000 subscribers, 90 percent of them from Russia.
+The coordinator of the project is Viktor Andrusiv, adviser to the Minister of Internal Affairs.
+The project is led by journalists Volodymyr Zolkin and Dmytro Karpenko.